-Carotenoids are present in fruits and veggies with a yellowish or reddish hue.
-They’re found mainly in carrots, tomatoes, and lemons.
-Carotenoids can be broken down into:
+Carotenoids are present in fruits with a yellowish or reddish hue.
+These include:

-These then convert into vitamin A and other compounds.
-They can boost your parrot’s energy levels, but also strengthen its:
+These convert into vitamin A and other compounds.
+They can boost your parrot’s energy levels and strengthen its:

 - Immune system

-Citrus fruits, including oranges, are known for their sour taste.
-This comes from citric acid, which can improve your parrot’s:
+Citrus fruits get their sour taste from citric acid, which can improve your parrot’s:

 - Feather strength and color

-Most of all, citric acid does wonders in preventing kidney stones from forming.
-According to The Journal of Urology, citric acid is strongest in orange juice and can improve kidney and liver health.
+Most of all, citric acid works wonders in preventing kidney stones from forming.
+According to The Journal of Urology, citric acid is strongest in orange juice.

 To safeguard your parrot’s blood, their diet should include a balanced amount of iron.
 While oranges aren’t iron-rich, they have compounds that help your parrot better process iron from other sources.
 This includes organic acids, such as: